Kelvin Tatum

-Kelvin Martin Tatum MBE (born 8 February 1964, in Epsom, Surrey) is a former British international motorcycle speedway and grasstrack rider.
+Kelvin Martin Tatum MBE (born 8 February 1964) is a former British international motorcycle speedway and grasstrack rider.
+He earned 65 international caps for the England national speedway team.

 Career

 Tatum attended Brighton College from 1977 to 1980.
 He started riding speedway bikes at Hackney's training school at Hackney Wick Stadium in the winter of 1982-83.
 He was given his first team place at Hackney's London rivals, Wimbledon Dons, riding in the top flight British League in 1983.
 He finished the season with an average of over six points per meeting.

-In 1985 he signed for Coventry Bees, staying there for the next six seasons.
+In 1985, he signed for Coventry Bees from Wimbledon for £18,000, staying there for the next six seasons.
+While at Coventry Tatum formed a formidable partnership with Tommy Knudsen, starring for the Bees and recording averages of 9.09, 8.69, 10.06, 10.04, 9.49 and 8.93 over the six seasons.
+He helped Coventry win back to back league titles during the 1987 British League season and 1988 British League seasons.

 Stints then followed at Berwick Bandits, Bradford Dukes, Arena Essex Hammers, Poole Pirates, Peterborough Panthers and the ill-fated London Lions, with brother Neville Tatum among his teammates.

 Tatum became British Champion twice; in 1987 and 1990.
+In 1989, he won the Intercontinental Final.

-In 1990 Tatum was the highest placed British rider in the World Final at the Odsal Stadium in Bradford, finishing in 7th place with 9 points from his 5 rides.
+In 1990, Tatum was the highest placed British rider in the World Final at the Odsal Stadium in Bradford, finishing in 7th place with 9 points from his 5 rides.
 In the 1990 World Final qualifying rounds, Tatum had won the Commonwealth Final at the Belle Vue Stadium in Manchester.
 It was his third Commonwealth Final win after having done so in 1987 and 1988.
 Tatum would add a fourth Commonwealth crown to his trophy cabinet in 1992.